martydertz/awardee_budget_data/README.md

 # awardee_budget_data
-NSF's awardees submits yearly budget data.
-The Office of Budget, Finance and Award Management aggregates that budget data for each award by line item in order to perform its annual risk assessment of all awardees.
+NSF's awardees submits annual budget data.
+The Office of Budget, Finance and Award Management aggregates that budget data for each award by line item in order to perform its annual risk assessment which assigns a risk rating first to all awardees then to all institutions with NSF awards.

 The analysis proceeeds in the following steps